Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Modeling systems, documents, information, and tools

-Structuring the Enterprise with UML Class Diagrams
+Structuring the Enterprise Using UML Class Diagrams

-- Identifying object attributes
+- Defining object attributes

-- Defining generalization and specialization relationships
+- Establishing generalization and specialization relationships

-- Constructing associations between classes
+- Building associations between classes

-- Organizing by domains and functional units
+- Organizing packages for domains and functional units

 Finalizing the Business Model

-- Achieving comprehensive coverage using matrices
+- Achieving comprehensive coverage through matrices

 - Prioritizing features